 If you have younger preschoolers, try starting with a 1-3 die.
 You might have to make your own.
 I just grab some foam blocks from the dollar store and use a permanent marker to create my own die.

-You can even turn these pond life mats into color matching activities by inviting your preschooler to match the color counters to the circles.
+You can even turn these counting mats into color matching activities by inviting your preschooler to match the color counters to the circles as they cover the circles.

 Free printables are better when you can use them in more than one way.
 Here are a few more ideas to teach a range of learning levels: